 Terrifying nightmares or “flashbacks” about the event.
 Flashbacks are vivid memories that seem as real as the trauma itself.

 A fear of people or places connected with the event.
 Your child may also seem withdrawn and unfeeling.

 Angry outbursts.
 Your child also might have trouble sleeping or concentrating, or seem on edge.
 He or she might complain of headaches or other health problems.

 You can play a large part in your child’s healing process.
-Encourage your child to share his or her feelings with you.
+Accept your child's emotions and encourage your child to share his or her feelings with you or a trusted professional.
 Offer your love and support.
+Seek and maintain professional mental health support for your child.
 Recovery may take some time.
 But don’t lose hope.
 With help, your child can look forward to a full, happy life.

 A rape or sexual assault

 The sudden death of a parent or other loved one